-The material business risks faced by the Company that are likely to have an effect on the financial prospects of the Company, and how the Company manages these risks include:
+The material business risks faced by the Company that are likely to have an effect on the financial prospects of the Company, and how the Company manages these risks.

 - WIM150 Bankable Feasibility Study there are technical, marketing, permitting and financial modelling risks associated with the WIM150 Bankable Feasibility Study.
 The Company has utilised highly regarded industry consultants and advisors to obtain the best available advice as to appropriate inputs for the study.
 The study has been subjected to independent review by the Company's farm-in partner's representatives to ensure robustness of the study. - Financial position the Company's balance sheet, as shown hereunder in the accounts section of this report, reflects a significant negative equity position.
-This is primarily because of the borrowings from the Company's major shareholder, DCM DECOmetal GmbH ("DCM").
+This is primarily because of losses incurred in a previous mining venture resulting in the borrowings from the Company's major shareholder, DCM DECOmetal GmbH ("DCM").
 DCM has undertaken to continue to support the Company whilst the WIM150 project is being evaluated, in full expectation that the Company's share in that project will enable repayment of the debt. - Working capital the Company is currently solely reliant on its largest shareholder and major creditor, DCM, to provide funding for ongoing activities.
 The Company has received an undertaking from DCM that it will continue to provide funding support for the next twelve months.

-REMUNERATION REPORT (audited)
+Remuneration Report (audited)

-This report outlines the remuneration arrangements in place for key management personnel of the Company.
-The corporate performance summary is disclosed elsewhere in the Directors' Report

-The information provided in this remuneration report has been audited as required by section 308 (3C) of the Corporations Act 2001
+This report outlines the remuneration arrangements in place for key management personnel and Directors of the Company.
+The corporate performance summary is disclosed elsewhere in the Directors' Report.
+The information provided in this remuneration report has been audited as required by Section 308 (3C) of the Corporations Act 2001